 2.4 Learning outcomes expected at the level of the course (4 to 10 learning outcomes) Acknowledgment with application of assisted reproduction in veterinary medicine Selection of donor and recipient cows in MOET Synchronization of donor and recipient cows Transfer of embryos in recipients 2.5 Course content broken down in detail by weekly class schedule (syllabus) 1.
 Introduction to assisted reproductive technologies; 2.
 Embryo Transfer in cattle (selection and management of donor and recipient cows, superovulation, A.I., flushing, isolation and evaluation of embryos, embryo transfer); 3.
 Embryo Transfer in small ruminants (synchronization and superovulation of donors and recipients, superovulatory response, mating and A.I., flushing, isolation and evaluation of embryos, laparoscopic transfer of embryos); 4.
 Embryo Transfer in mare (synchronization, mating and A.I. of donor mares, flushing, isolation and evaluation of embryos, synchronization and management of recipients, transfer of embryos); 5.
 In vitro production of embryos (source of oocytes : slaughterhouse ovaries, OPU, in vitro maturation of oocytes, in vitro fertilization, semen preparation for IVF, in vitro culture.
 6. Evaluation of embryos; 7.
 Cryopreservation of embryos, 8.
 Introduction to advanced biotechnologies (embryo sexing, embryo splitting, transgenesis, cloning), 9.
 Preservation of endangered and indigenous animals, Cryobank.
-2.6 Format of instruction: X lectures independent assignments 2.7 C X seminars and workshops multimedia and the internet and the internet X exercises multimedia and the internet X laboratory Image: partial e-learning work with mentor Image: partial e-learning (other) (other) Comments: 2.8 Student responsibilities Students are c bliged to participate e lectur es, se minars and exercise.
-2.9 Screening student work (name the Class attendance Experimental 0,36 Research tical training 0,2 proportion of ECTS credits for each work Report (oth er) activity so that the total number of Essay Seminar essay 0,64 (oth , ECTS credits is equal to the ECTS Tests Written Oral (oth · · value of the course) exam 0,8 Project (oth 2.10.
+2.6 Format of instruction: X lectures independent X seminars and assignments workshops multimedia X exercises multimedia on line in x laboratory entirety work with partial e- work with learning (other) 2.7 (Comments: 2.8 Student responsibilities Students are c bliged to participate e lectur es, se minars and exercise.
+2.9 Screening student work (name the Class attendance Experimental 0,36 Research ical training 0,2 proportion of ECTS credits for each work Report (oth er) activity so that the total number of Essay Seminar essay 0,64 (oth , ECTS credits is equal to the ECTS Tests Written Oral (oth , value of the course) exam 0,8 Project (oth 2.10.
 Grading and evaluating student work in class and at the final exam All forms of instruction are obligatory to students.
 The students are evaluated according to activity and written seminars.
 Course will be finished with a written exam.
 2.11.
-Required literature (available in the library Availability via other media and via other media) Noakes, D. E., England (2009 obstetrics, ^{9th} e Company Ltd.): Vete erinary reproc duction
+Required literature (available in the library Titlecopiesvia otherin themedia and via other media) England (2009 obstetrics, ^{9th} e IibraryNoakes, D. E., T. J. Parkinson and G. C. W.England (2009): Veterinary reproduction & obstetrics, ^{9th} edition.
+W. B. Saunders Company Ltd.

 -

 Seidel, G. E., .S.
 M. Seidel (1991): Training manual for embryo transfer in cattle.
 FAO

 Pugh D. G., N. Baird (2020): Sheep and Goat

 Medicine.
 Saunders

 Samper, J. C. (2009): Equine breeding

 management and artificial insemination.
 2 nd ed.
 Saunders

 Phillips, P., M. Jahnke (2016): Embryo

 Transfer (Techniques, Donor and

 Recipients).
 Vet Clin Food Anim 32, 365-385.

 Moore S.G., J.F.
-Hasler (2017): A 100-Yea r Review: Reproductive
+Hasler (2017): A 100-Yea ar Review: Reproductive

 technologies in dairy science.
 J. Dairy Sci.
 100, 10314-10331.

 Nasar et al. (2008): A Review of Reproductive Biotechnologies and Their

 2.12 Optional literature Application in Goat.
 Biotechnology 7, 371-384.

 (at the time of submission of study Mellado, M. (2016): Goat Husbandry: Reproductive Management.

-programme proposal) Chapter in: Reference Module in Food Science
+programme proposal) Chapter in: Reference Module in Food Science)

 Gibbons, A., M. Cueto (2011): Embryo transfer in Sheep and Goat - A

 Training Manual.
-Bariloche experimental station, National institute for
+Bariloche experimental stat tion, Nation al institute for

 agricultural technology, Argentina: 11-57.

 2.13 Quality assurance Students will be monitored during the complete education process.

 methods that ensure the They have obligatory seminars and final exam.

 acquisition of exit

 competences

 2.14.
 Other (as the

 proposer wishes to add)

 auu)